Stremio/stremio-addons/sip/p2p.md

 This can be used to aid and magically p2p-ify video distribution from HTTP to IPFS.

-## Supernodes
+## Supernodes (delegated nodes)

 To aid using the decentralized system in resource limited environments and the browser, we can introduce a concept of a "supernode".
-Delegated nodes (supernodes) would be all add-on creator nodes, and some pre-set nodes (similar to DHT bootstrap nodes).
+Delegated nodes (supernodes) would be *all add-on creator nodes*, and some pre-set nodes (similar to DHT bootstrap nodes).

+To discover delegated nodes, we can just use a peer ID and then do `peerRouting.findPeer` to discover the `multiaddr` endpoints.
+The peer IDs will be obtained from the add-on manifests, and some peer IDs (and multiaddrs) will be hardcoded for the pre-set nodes.

 Such a node could be doing delegated routing (see https://github.com/ipfs/notes/issues/162), relaying `requestUpdate` messages, and caching content so as to make it more available (and over more transports).